Skip to Content

 image of the free printable bib pattern

 I know, it looks very similar because it is.
 The basic shape is the same but I’ve widened it in some areas, including the straps which makes it easier to turn right side out during the process of making it.
 And in my book easier is much, much better.
+I have heard from many of you that it is working out much better and I love seeing the bibs that you all have made!

 This bib is for younger babies, from newborn to about 4 months old.